pedrocrisp/Wetlab-Protocols/RNAseq_stranded_Illumina_thirds.md

 52. Remove and discard 26.5 μl of the supernatant.
 53. Keep sample in magnetic rack and add 180 μl of 80% ethanol.
 54. Incubate for 30 seconds.
 Remove and discard all supernatant.
-55. Repeat steps 53 and 54 one more time.
+55. Repeat steps 53 and 54 one more time use a fine point tip to remove all ethanol after the second wash
+40. Dry at 30˚C to 2-3 mins.
-56. Add 18.7 μl Resuspension Buffer and pipet up and down and mix by pipetting up and down until beads are in a homogenous suspension.
+56. Add 18.7 μl Resuspension Buffer and pipette up and down and mix by pipetting up and down until beads are in a homogenous suspension.
 57. Incubate at room temperature for 5 min.
 58. Place in magnetic rack for 5 min.
 59. Transfer 16.7 μl of the supernatant to a new 0.2 ml PCR tube.